uptonking/note4yaoo/docs-react-p2-advanced-guides .md

   }
 }

-<Bar value="def" /> // renders "abcdef"
+return <Bar value="def" /> // renders "abcdef"

-<Bar value="ghi" /> // still renders "abcdef"
+return <Bar value = "ghi" / > // still renders "abcdef"

-It's a pretty subtle mistake, which is why I think it's dangerous/incorrect to suggest binding as a solution, especially when the binding isn't even necessary in the particular example.
+// It 's a pretty subtle mistake, which is why I think it's dangerous / incorrect to suggest binding as a solution, especially when the binding isn 't even necessary in the particular example.
 ```

 ## Portals

 - Portals provide a first-class way to render children into a DOM node that exists outside the DOM hierarchy of the parent component.
 - `ReactDOM.createPortal(child, container)`
 	- `child` is any renderable React child, such as an element, string, or fragment